So, how do you feel about China, specifically Beijing?

 Things to do:

-• Check this historic downtown as the most dominant square in China, lined with iconic buildings that symbolize the unique characteristics of China architecture.
+- Check out this historic downtown, the most dominant square in China, lined with iconic buildings that symbolize the unique characteristics of Chinese architecture.

-• Visit Arrow Tower and listen to the tour guide’s explanation to know more about this impressive architecture.
+- Visit Arrow Tower and listen to the tour guide’s explanation to learn more about this impressive architecture.

-• Check out the Great Hall of the People, a legitimate public parliament, or a national congress.
-Unless there are no classes scheduled, you are free to enter.
+- Check out the Great Hall of the People, a legitimate public parliament, or a national congress.
+You are free to enter unless there are no classes scheduled.

 Things not to do:

-• Don’t go there without your passport; you will not be able to get out of the metro station without showing any ID identification.
+- Don’t go there without your passport; you cannot leave the metro station without showing any ID identification.

-• Don’t assume that you can communicate easily with your English.
-Yes, most street signs are shown in English, but you could find some difficulties talking to people around you.
+- Don’t assume that you can communicate easily with your English.
+Yes, most street signs are in English, but you could struggle to talk to people around you.
 Just be prepared for that and download a translation app.

-• Don’t feel disgusted when you see people spitting in the streets.
-However, the government has now begun to levy fines against them; this is standard practice in this country, and you have to accept it.
+- Don’t feel disgusted when you see people spitting in the streets.
+However, the government has begun to levy fines against them; this is standard practice in this country, and you must accept it.

 Pro tip: Visitors won’t want to miss out on Chinese wine, and neither do you.
 It has a distinct flavour, especially when consumed at hutong bars.